Police reports, May 5, 2022

 Arrests

+Wednesday, 4:16 p.m., officers arrested Travis Sherbino, 28, 1400 block of South 200 East, in the 600 block of South Market Street, on a charge of possession of methamphetamine, a Level 6 felony.

+Wednesday, 5:43 p.m., officers arrested Heather Harris, 42, Peru, in the area of Ohio and Broadway streets, on a warrant for petition to revoke and charges of possession of methamphetamine, a Level 6 felony; driving while suspended with a prior suspension, a misdemeanor; and possession of paraphernalia, a misdemeanor.

-Tuesday, 12:10 p.m., officers arrested Charles Briley, 26, 900 block of East North Street, at the same location, on a warrant for non-compliance with work release and a warrant for escape.
+Wednesday, 8:39 p.m., officers arrested Tamara Word, 31, 1100 block of South Union Street, at the same location, on a warrant for domestic battery.

-Tuesday, 5:26 p.m., officers arrested Johnya Green, 21, Indianapolis, in the 2300 block of East Markland Avenue, on a charge of shoplifting, a misdemeanor.
+Thursday, 2:58 a.m., officers arrested Steven France, 39, homeless, in the area of Armstrong and Morgan streets, on a charge of operating while intoxicated, a misdemeanor.

-Tuesday, 5:26 p.m., officers arrested Mackenzie Nicholson, 20, 500 block of North Apperson Way, in the 2300 block of East Markland Avenue, on a charge of shoplifting, a misdemeanor.
+Thursday, 3:30 a.m., officers arrested Janet Chandler, 40, 5800 block of Peshewa Court, in the area of Alto Road and Indiana 931, on a charge of public intoxication by alcohol, a misdemeanor.

-Tuesday, 8:35 p.m., officers arrested Tammy Fettig, 50, 1100 block of North Jay Street, in the 1200 block of East Main Street, on charges of disorderly conduct and intimidation by blackmail or extortion.

-Tuesday, 10:53 p.m., officers arrested Elizabeth Chapel, 56, 200 block of East Taylor Street, in the area of Indiana Avenue and Taylor Street, on a warrant for two counts of petition to revoke.

-Tuesday, 10:58 p.m., officers arrested Thomas Brown, 60, 900 block of East Jefferson Street, in the area of Mulberry and Wabash streets, on a charge of possession of methamphetamine, a Level 6 felony.
+Thursday, 3:55 a.m., officers arrested Blaine Causey, 38, 1300 block of South Locke Street, in the area of Markland Avenue and 17th Street, on a charge of possession of methamphetamine, a Level 6 felony.

-Wednesday, midnight, officers arrested Markus Martin, 45, homeless, in the area of Harrison and Jay streets, on a warrant for two counts of petition to revoke, a warrant for failure to appear and a warrant for violation of pretrial release.

 Commented